MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deploy-containers/linux-containers.md

 ## Other options we considered

 When we were looking at ways to run Linux containers on Windows, we considered WSL.
-Ultimately, we chose a virtualization based approach so that Linux containers on Windows are consistent with Linux containers on Linux.
+Ultimately, we chose a virtualization-based approach so that Linux containers on Windows are consistent with Linux containers on Linux.
 Using Hyper-V also makes LCOW more secure.
 We may re-evaluate in the future, but for now, LCOW will continue to use Hyper-V.

-If you have thoughts, please send feedback through github or UserVoice.
+If you have thoughts, please send feedback through GitHub or UserVoice.
 We especially appreciate feedback about the specific experience you'd like to see.